telerik/xamarin-forms-docs/controls/calendar/getting-started/calendar-getting-started-required-assemblies.md

 # Required Telerik Assemblies

-This article contains a list with the assemblies required by the **RadCalendar** control.
+This article contains a list of the assemblies required by the **RadCalendar** control.

 ## References after R2 2017